What you’ll learn:

 How to pick the right weight loss medication and talk to your doctor about a prescription

 Choosing the right weight loss medication is something you should do in coordination with your healthcare provider.
-Noom Med can also connect you with a qualified clinician to help you find the right medication and coordinate insurance coverage if you qualify.
+Noom Med can also connect you with a qualified clinician to help you find the right medication, if needed.

 Here are tips on how to talk to your healthcare provider about weight loss medications:

-Noom Med can help streamline the process of obtaining a prescription for weight loss medication by connecting you with licensed healthcare professionals who specialize in obesity management.
+Noom Med can help streamline the process of obtaining a prescription for weight loss medicine that can help you lose weight.
 Through the Noom Med program, you’ll receive personalized guidance, support, and access to the latest developments in weight loss medication, ensuring a tailored approach to overcoming your biological barriers to weight loss.
+Your clinician can prescribe branded medication, like Ozempic or Zepbound, and then help you coordinate insurance.
+If your clinician determines that Noom’s compounded semaglutide is right for you, you will not need insurance coverage.
+You’ll pay $149 for the first month and $279 per month thereafter, billed in three-month increments.
+Take this short survey to see if you’re eligible.

 How can I use Noom best if I already have a prescription for a weight loss medication?